h-REA/hREA/lib/hdk_records/README.md

 - **links** are indexed via the **origin address** they link from, plus identifying **link types** and **link tags**.
 Link targets are referred to as **destination addresses**.
 - Links provide a means of traversing the DHT graph.
 They can be queried from an **origin address** and filtered (via regex) by **link type** and **link tag** to determine the matching **destination addresses**.

-On top of these primitives, `hdk_graph_helpers` provides this additional managed functionality:
+On top of these primitives, `hdk_records` provides this additional managed functionality:

 **1.** Simple index types for identifying **entries** uniquely: